Kuta was the original ‘go-to’ destination for Australian travellers, with luxury resorts, restaurants, clubs and shopping.

-If your holidaying in Kuta most people tend to stay in hotels near on right on the beach.
-There’s are thousands of them and most people come to Kuta on fairly cheap holiday packages with all inclusive airfares, meals and transfers.
+If you’re holidaying in Kuta most people tend to stay in hotels near on right on the beach.
+There’s are thousands of them and most people come to Kuta on fairly cheap holiday packages with all-inclusive airfares, meals and transfers.

 Kuta has a tiny bit of a reputation as being the party capital of Bali with drunk teenagers roaming the streets and in some regards this is true.
 But ever so slowly the fabric that has previously made up Kuta is disappearing and being replaced with a different type of tourist.
-Kuta is growing up and the proliferation of 5 star hotels, shopping centres and restaurants is proof of this.
-In colloquial Aussie slang, Kuta is no longer a ‘bogans’ paradise but is catering towards towards discerning holiday makers with a taste for the good life.
+Kuta is growing up and the proliferation of 5-star hotels, shopping centres and restaurants is proof of this.
+In colloquial Aussie slang, Kuta is no longer a ‘bogans’ paradise but is catering towards discerning holidaymakers with a taste for the good life.

 People now stay in Kuta to be close to the beach, which is patrolled and the growing number of shopping centres.
-It’s about a 20 minute taxi ride from the airport so getting there is relatively easy depending on the time you travel.
+It’s about a 20-minute taxi ride from the airport so getting it is relatively easy depending on the time you travel.

 If you love shopping then Kuta is pure heaven.
 It’s got everything and more.
 Be prepared to spend days walking around the place going from shop to shop snapping up a bargain.
-If you like the mall or shopping centre experience then head off to Lippo mall for an over load of quality shops with well known brands and names.
-For convenience there is the Kuta Beachwalk which has loads of shops, restaurants, fast food outlets as well as a cinema to keep the kids entertained.
+If you like the mall or shopping centre experience then head off to Lippo mall for an over a load of quality shops with well-known brands and names.
+For convenience, there is the Kuta Beachwalk which has loads of shops, restaurants, fast food outlets as well as a cinema to keep the kids entertained.

 Enjoy all the fun, buzz and activity of Kuta